Greek Isles & Aegean Wonders

-The day is free of planned activities so you can follow your own path and explore independently or take an Optional Excursion to Delphi.
+The day is free of planned activities so you can follow your own path and explore independently or take a full-day optional excursion to Delphi.
 One of the most important archeological sites in Greece, Delphi was inhabited as early as Neolithic times.
 By the Mycenean period, it was already an important religious center.
 Delphi was believed to be the center of the world, and its oracle was said to have the gift of predicting the future.
 People came from miles away to hear Pythias, the priestesses, make predictions as they muttered incomprehensible sounds in a state of trance.
-See the Temple of Apollo, the Athenian Treasury, and the Delphi Archaeological Museum.
-Lunch will be included with this optional tour.
+See the Temple of Apollo, the Athenian Treasury and the Delphi Archaeological Museum.
+Lunch will be included on the excursion.
 (B)

 Day 5 — Athens and Piraeus

 This morning check-out of the hotel and transfer to the port of Piraeus where you’ll embark the Aegean Odyssey.
 En route, stop to visit the Benaki Museum, dedicated to Greece’s artistic heritage.
 The museum, established and endowed in 1930, is housed in the Benaki family mansion.

 During the cruise a Smithsonian Journeys Expert will travel with you to offer exclusive lectures.
 Smithsonian Travelers will get to know fellow travelers in the Smithsonian Journeys Traveler’s Corner to exchange experiences and engage in lively conversation.
 Times and locations will be advised during the cruise.
 (B,D)